SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_introduction.md

 jprob = JumpProblem(brusselator, dprob, Direct())
 nothing # hide
 ```
-Especially for large systems, the choice of aggregator is relevant for performant simulations.
+Especially for large systems, the choice of aggregator is relevant to simulation performance.
 A guide for aggregator selection is provided [here](@ref ref).

 Next, a simulation method can be provided (like for ODEs and SDEs) as the second argument to `solve`.
 Primarily two alternatives are available, `SSAStepper` and `FunctionMap` (other alternatives are only relevant when jump simulations are combined with ODEs/SDEs, which is described in more detail in JumpProcesses's documentation).
 Generally, `FunctionMap` is used when at least one reaction rate depends on time (and `SSAStepper` otherwise).
 E.g. we can designate that the `FunctionMap` method should be used through:
 ```@example simulation_intro_jumps